jj1bdx/oueees-201906-public/part2/part2.md

 * For many reasons, you don't want to accept packets from some nodes, depending on the relay paths
 * For example: passing C is OK, but passing E is not: A-B-C-G and A-B-C-F-G are OK, but A-D-E-F-G is blocked
-* Common among interconnection of the autonomous systems (internet serpice providers and organizations)
+* Common among interconnection of the autonomous systems (internet service providers and organizations)

 ---
 [.background-color: #FFFFFF]